25000148897/M7003_Assignment2/README.md

 ## Note

-The accompanying essay for this project is submitted separately.
+The accompanying essay for this project is submitted separately via Cortex.
 This repository contains the data, code and outputs supporting the analysis.